sivy/monkinetic-2020-content/posts/2001-05-24-how-do-your-tools-affect-the-way-you-work.md

-Slug: how-do-your-tools-affect-the-way-you-work
+date: 2001-05-24
-Date: 2001-05-24
+slug: how-do-your-tools-affect-the-way-you-work
-Title: How do your tools affect the way you work?
+title: How do your tools affect the way you work?
-layout: post
+---

-Well, using a desktop client application that communicates with my content managed website (via <a href="http://www.xmlrpc.com/">XML-RPC</a>) has got me posting again to Redmonk.Net. ;-)
+Well, using a desktop client application that communicates with my content managed website (via [XML-RPC](http://www.xmlrpc.com/)) has got me posting again to Redmonk.Net. ;-)